dalist1/reedee/README.md

 Reedee is a blazing fast PDF reader, all you have to do is upload the PDF document, and Reedee will take care of the rest.

-# Reedee 📚

-Reedee is a modern application built using Next.js and React Query.
-The tech stack includes other notable libraries and tools such as Tailwind CSS, Radix UI, and Framer Motion.

 ## Tech Stack 🛠️

 - 🚀 [Next.js](https://nextjs.org/)